robvanson/akouste/README.md

 ### The stimulus table

 The stimulus table is stored below the settings area in the markdown file.
+This area can be edited directly, but that should rarely be necessary.
+When a *.csv* file is uploaded, the contents automatically replace the existing data in the markdown file.
+It suffices to save the markdown with the **Save MD...** button.

-It starts with:
+The definition of the stimulus table starts with:

 > \[//comment\]: \# "These are stimuli for this experiment"
 > \[//comment\]: \# "----------"